Harsh-00/Hacker_News/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it. -->

+\*\* Setting Up Tailwind in React Project

+1.Go Inside Your React folder

+    ```sh
+    cd react-tailwind-css-starter-pack
+    npm install
+    ```

 ## Learn More